 What Dr. Okoroha Does to Treat an Elbow Dislocation

 Dr. Okoroha will put your dislocated elbow back in place by pulling down your wrist and levering your elbow.
 This procedure is known as a reduction.
 As it is a painful procedure you may be given medications to relieve your pain before the procedure.
 After the reduction, you may have to wear a splint to immobilize your arm at the elbow.
 After a few days, you may also need to perform gentle motion exercises to improve the range of motion and strength.

-If you have experienced an elbow dislocation, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an elbow dislocation, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.